Vigilantes captivate the literature world

 Lee Child: Jack Reacher

-Jack Reacher, the central character in Lee Child's novel series, is a towering figure standing at an imposing height of six foot five and weighing two hundred and fifty pounds.
-Once a distinguished military police officer and scrupulous detective, Reacher has since adopted a transient lifestyle as a drifter, though he finds himself frequently in various predicaments.
+At six foot five and 250 pounds, Jack Reacher, the protagonist of Lee Child's novels, is an imposing figure.
+Once a distinguished military police officer, Reacher has since adopted a transient lifestyle as a drifter, though he finds himself frequently in various predicaments.

 Throughout the series, Child portrays civilian authorities as ineffective, corrupt, or absent.
-Reacher emerges as a blunt instrument that dispenses justice without being encumbered by legalities.
+Reacher emerges as a blunt instrument that dispenses justice.
 He materializes seemingly out of thin air and leaves behind a trail of chaos (rarely allowing adversaries to face trial) before he vanishes into the horizon.

 The character has been adapted into film and television.
 Tom Cruise starred in two movie adaptations in 2012 and 2016.
 Alan Ritchson has portrayed Reacher in two TV seasons since 2022.